gar6920/3D-AI-GAME/memory bank/architecture.md

   - Layout adjusts dynamically based on player count (full screen for 1 player, top/bottom for 2 players, grid for 3-4 players)
   - Players can use keyboard/mouse or gamepads, with automatic assignment
   - Electron window maximizes automatically for optimal viewing experience
+- Input system refactored to exclusively use `InputManager` for raw DOM event capture (keyboard and mouse) and `ActionManager` for translating inputs to game actions.
+Direct `addEventListener` calls for these inputs outside `InputManager` have been removed.

 ## Data Flow